pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1138-1139 Mexican Holiday

+Today was holiday in Mexico, well this weekend I can say that I have free time of coding, only read code and write a little code.
+I advance in my current book and I can start some activities in my house.
+Tomorrow, I am ready to start my short work week with new ideas and a lot of energy.

 ##### Day 1137 Continue Reading

 Well, today I continue reading my current programming book and finish to read the Think Again book.
 This last book is awesome, I think that is a lot of useful in your software engineer career.
 Programmers need to rethink a lot of concepts, techniques, and design decisions in the code and in the ways that we solve the problems.